Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

-# Unified Mentor Internship Project Works
+# Unified Mentor Internship Project 1: Financial Analytics

-# Introduction:
+# About the Internship:
 This repository contains all the data and information about the 2 projects that I completed as an intern in Unified Mentor from 10-05-2024 to 10-06-2024.

-# Internship Details:
+* Organization: Unified Mentor
+* Role: Data Analyst Intern
 * Timeline: 10-05-2024 to 10-06-2024
 * Number of Projects: 2
 * Project Names: Financial Analytics & Budget Sales Analytics

+# About the Project:

+## Project Name: Financial Analytics

+## Introduction:

+## Domain:
+ - Finance

+## Difficulty Level:
+ - Intermediate

+## Problem Statement:
+- I am tasked to analyse the market competition for the management of 500 companies in India for Financial Year 2018 to provide better results and insights.

-* Deliverables:
+## Deliverables:
   - Datasets used
-  - 2 Project timelines (Presentation)
   - Alteryx Workflows
   - Project Report (Presentation)
-  - Python Codes Files
+  - Power BI Dashboard
   - GitHub Documentation

-# Project Details:

-# Project 1.
-Financial Analytics

-## Domain: Finance

-## Difficulty Level: Intermediate

-## Problem Statement: I am tasked to analyse the market competition for the management of 500 companies in India for Financial Year 2018 to provide better results and insights.

 ## Tools used:
   - Microsoft Excel - For Initial Data Cleaning (Removing Typographic error)